admatic-tool/resilient-worker/README.md

   /**
    * (optional)
    * (Only for rabbitMq)
-   * queueOptions: If is setted are useds to assert queue, create queue if it not exists
+   * queueOptions: Used to assert queue, create queue if it doesn't exist
    * or confirm these properties in target queue before start() */
   queueOptions: {